 To play the following programme:

 Bach Passacaglia in C minor, Book 10, Novello.

-Thiele
+Thiele Theme with variations.

 Reubke Sonata in C minor.

 Liszt Fantasy and Fugue on the name of Bach.

-Gualmant Sonata No. 1.
+Guilmant Sonata No. 1.

 III.
 For Violin.
 Second Year.